 What can be done?

 There is no reason to think that your teenage kid can never get involved in sexting as the act never indicates any sure shot factors behind the same.
 Therefore, instead of arguing the integrity of your child, it is essential to know the measures to prevent it.

 One of the most important ways of preventing your teen child from indulging into the act is by means of education.
 Create a non-threatening ambiance for your child and talk openly about the subject.
 In the process, inform him or her about the stern legal consequences concerning the act and the mental and physical impacts of sexting too.
 Educate him or her about the importance of digital privacy and online reputation.

 Discourage him or her against the circulation of any sexually explicit message he or she might have received.
 If you find that your kid is already involved in the act, talk to his or her school authorities, peer groups and any reputed child psychologist to handle the case skillfully.

 Set up a healthy atmosphere at home where the kid feels connected with every member of the family and never left out.

-Limit the use of cellphones during teenage years and keep the leash within your control by monitoring the cellphone of your child regularly, often in absence of his or her knowledge.
+Limit the use of cellphones during teenage years.
+Keep the leash within your control by monitoring the cellphone of your child regularly.
+If the matter is serious enough, it won’t be bad if you do so in absence of his or her knowledge.